 Meanwhile cook the potatoes in a pan of boiling salted water for 15 minutes, or until tender.
 Drain, then return the potatoes to the pan and cook for one minute to drive off any excess moisture.
 Pass the potatoes through a ricer or mash well in a bowl.
 Mix the flaked fish into the mashed potatoes.

-Peel and chop the two hard-boiled eggs and stir into the fish and potato mixture.
-Add the capers, gherkins, shallots and parsley to the bowl and mix well to combine.
-Season, to taste, with salt and freshly ground black pepper.
+Add the capers, gherkins, shallots and parsley to the fish and potatoes and mix well to combine.
+Season with salt and pepper.

 With slightly damp hands, divide the mixture into eight equal portions and shape each portion into a small cake.
 Dredge each cake in the flour, then dip into the beaten eggs and then roll in the breadcrumbs to coat.
 Place the fish cakes onto a plate, cover with cling film and chill in the fridge for one hour, or until set.

-Half-fill a deep, heavy-based pan with vegetable oil and heat to 180C/350F, checking the temperature using a digital thermometer.
+Half-fill a deep, heavy-based pan with vegetable oil and heat to 180C.
 (CAUTION: hot oil can be dangerous.
 Do not leave unattended.)
 Fry the fish cakes in small batches for 3-4 minutes, turning them over halfway, until golden-brown and cooked through.
 Remove with a slotted spoon and drain on kitchen paper.

 Type the ingredients you want to use, then click Go.
 For better results you can use quotation marks around phrases (e.g. "chicken breast").
 Alternatively you can search by chef, programme, cuisine, diet, or dish (e.g. Lasagne).

 James Martin presents with help from chefs Jason Atherton and Russell Norman.